mbukaea/Neptune-Website/README.md

 bash buildwebsite.sh
 ```

-then open `public/index.html` in your preferred browswer.
+then open `public/index.html` in your preferred browser.

 ## Installation in WSL
 ### Ubuntu 22.04